sparklemotion/sqlite3-ruby/README.md

 connections in the child will incur a small one-time memory leak per connection, but that's preferable to potentially corrupting your database.

 Whenever possible, close writable connections in the parent before forking.
+If absolutely necessary (and you know what you're doing), you may suppress the fork safety warnings by calling `SQLite3::ForkSafety.suppress_warnings!`.

 See [./adr/2024-09-fork-safety.md](./adr/2024-09-fork-safety.md) for more information and context.